docchula/smcu-admin/README.md

 - Update personnel index (union committee member) yearly.
 - Grant administrative privileges to the union's executive committee members (set roles to ADMIN in users database table).
+- Update union department list in case of establishment of new club.
 - Delete or edit document/project information as requested (if any).

 ## Dependencies